 It’s important to note that you should never use cleaning products that have abrasives in them.
 These abrasives can dull the appearance of your deck.
 In the winter time, it’s perfectly safe to use rock salt or calcium to remove the ice.
 Although these products will leave a white residue, this can be easily washed away.

 Pressure washers are also great tools for cleaning your Azek or Trex deck.
 They’re fast and effective.
-However, you must use the fan setting at all times, and you should never go over 1,400 PCIs.
+However, you must use the fan setting at all times, and you should never go over 1,500 psi at 8-10″ above deck surface.
 This will prevent you from damaging the surface.

 Most all of the Azek products on the market come with lifetime warranties that cover your basic wear and tear.
-Trex on the other hand offers their customers a 25-year warranty for residential homes and a 10-year warranty for commercial companies.
+On the other hand, Azek provides their customers a 30-year limited warranty for staining and fading whereas Trex offers their customers a 25-year warranty for residential homes and a 10-year warranty for commercial companies.

 When deciding between Azek and Trek, some of the things that you’ll want to consider include your budget, the kind of things you’ll be doing with your deck, the average weather of your geographical area, the amount of sun your deck will get, and above all, your personal tastes.